 Ensuring accessibility and equity in computing education is not just about compliance; it is about recognizing and valuing diversity as a critical component of excellence and innovation.
 Graduate school is inherently challenging, especially at the…Improving Equity and Access for Graduate Students with Disabilities

-Broadening Participation in Computing initiatives are much more likely to succeed when change leaders address readiness and ensure that subsystems work in harmony with each other to reinforce the envisioned change.
-Learn the eight prerequisites…Gearing Up for Change: Institutional Reform in Undergraduate Computing Programs
+Institutional reform initiatives are much more likely to succeed when change leaders address readiness and ensure that subsystems work in harmony to reinforce the envisioned change.
+Learn the prerequisites for sustainable organizational change and discover…Gearing Up for Change in Higher Education

 Check out the most compelling statistics on women’s participation in computing on a single page.By the Numbers